SaiDarshan2003/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 3. Import LabEncoder module.
 4. From sklearn import logistic regression.
 5. Predict the values of array.
-6. Calculate the accuracy, confusion and classification report by importing the required modules from sklearn.
+6. Calculate the accuracy, confusion and classification report.
 7. Print the required values.
-8. End the program.
 ## Program:
 ```
 Developed by: Sai Darshan G